- About Extension

 Who Can Join 4-H?

-Membership in the 4-H program is open to all youth in grades K-12.
+Membership in the 4-H program is open to all youth ages 9-19 as of September 1st.
 This non-competitive, group-oriented program allows youth to explore many topics such as natural resources, the community, foods, livestock, art and more.

-Youth in grades 4-12 may join 4-H project or community clubs, which are led by volunteer leaders
+Youth ages 9-19 as of September 1st may join 4-H project or community clubs, which are led by volunteer leaders